 grunt> cross_data = CROSS customers, orders;

-- Union: It merges two relations.
-The condition for merging is that both relation’s columns and domains must be identical.
+5. Union: It merges two relations.
+The condition for merging is that the relation’s columns and domains must be identical.

 grunt> student = UNION student1, student2;

-- Filter: This helps in filtering out the tuples out of relation, based on certain conditions.
+1. Filter: This helps filter out the tuples out of relation based on certain conditions.

 filter_data = FILTER college_students BY city == ‘Chennai’;

-- Distinct: This helps in removal of redundant tuples from the relation.
+2. Distinct: This helps in the removal of redundant tuples from the relation.

 grunt> distinct_data = DISTINCT college_students;

-This filtering will create new relation name “distinct_data”
+This filtering will create a new relation name, “distinct_data.”

-- Foreach: This helps in generating data transformation based on column data.
+3. Foreach: This helps generate data transformation based on column data.

 grunt> foreach_data = FOREACH student_details GENERATE id,age,city;

-This will get the id, age, and city values of each student from the relation student_details and hence will store it into another relation named foreach_data.
+This will get each student’s id, age, and city values from the relation student_details and store it in another relation named foreach_data.

-- Order by: This command displays the result in a sorted order based on one or more field.
+4. Order by: This command displays the result in a sorted order based on one or more fields.

 grunt> order_by_data = ORDER college_students BY age DESC;